mac-s-g/react-json-view/README.md

       * *note:* you may need to use `sudo` to run the server file
   4. Open port 2000 in your browser
       * navigate to localhost:2000

+Your source code will be mounted inside the docker container.
+The container is built on the latest `Node:slim` image.

+Webpack-dev-server is running in the container and hot-reloading when changes are made locally.

+All node modules are installed within the container, so make sure to rebuild your container if you make changes to package.json (see step 2, above).

 #### Standard Workflow
 Development workflow is setup for linux users with Docker installed.
 You can contribute with other configurations but I have not tested them.